bmanders716/bmanders716.github.io/cookbook.md

 Rice Stewed with Cheese.

-_Ingredients_--Ω†lb. of rice.
+_Ingredients_--Ì†¨b. of rice.
-               2Ω pints of water.
+               2Ì†∞ints of water.
                1 pint of milk.
-               2†oz. of grated cheese.
+               2‡Ø∫. of grated cheese.
                Pepper and salt.

 _Method._--Boil the rice gently in the water for half an hour, then add